-We have two private beats to let on the River Mourne for spring salmon, summer grilse and autumn salmon fishing.
+We have one private beats to let on the River Mourne for spring salmon, summer grilse and autumn salmon fishing.
 The season starts on 1st April and closes on 20th October each year.
-Each beat holds two rods and a friendly ghillie / guide is on hand to provide expert local advice and give you the best chance to catch a salmon.
+The beat holds two rods and a friendly ghillie / guide can be arranged to be on hand to provide expert local advice and give you the best chance to catch a salmon.
 Accommodation can be provided on the Estate, 10 minutes away, this is let on a self catered basis, a cook can be supplied upon request.
 The 5 year average is 131 fish, which is lightly fished (not fully rodded every day).

 There is direct access to the Estate water which comprises of four beats with over 24 named pools.
 The most renowned and famous pool is the Snaa, it is similar in its appearance to “the Junction pool” on the River Tweed, the other pools such as “Carnaquin”, “The Half Water”, and “Blackstone” are every bit as good, each beat offers exciting and varied sport.
 This high quality fishery also enjoys excellent access to the river with two fishing huts and car parking, expert advice can be sought from the Estate’s ghillie.
 The Snaa is a very long and deep pool which fishes in all heights of water and yields a good amount of fish each season.
 Fishermen who like to cast a long line will enjoy the Snaa and Carniquin which offer alot of water to cover.
 The Half Water is more streamy and tight with a number of pools that require skill and correct placement of the fly.
 The Blackstone is where larger fish lie wait for their journey upstream.
 This fishery is suited for an all round fishermen who likes varied pools and fishing conditions and is competent at wading.
 If the river goes into flood and is unfishable (sometimes happens!) we can provide world-class fly fishing for pike on the private lakes in the Estate, as well as the opportunity to find fishing on nearby water.